 Number 5: First Person Voice.

-There’s a lot of chat about which is better, first or third person voice, when writing for LinkedIn.
+There’s a lot of chat about which is better, first or third-person voice, when writing for LinkedIn.
 Steve and Monica have seen different styles, and both prefer first-person voice.
 After all, LinkedIn is basically the world’s biggest networking event, and you’re speaking about yourself to people who want to connect with you.
 Steve says “I like the first person because it’s more authentic, it feels like I’m having a conversation with you rather than somebody else talking about you.
 I think people identify more when you are talking about yourself.”
-Monica adds “It also feels jarring to read in third person, because everybody knows you write your own profile.
+Monica adds “It also feels jarring to read in third-person, because everybody knows you write your own profile.
 Third-person voice feels false to me.”
 There are plenty of experts who disagree, of course.
 The most important point is to pick one and keep it up across ALL sections of your profile.
 Don’t jump between styles.

 Next, the Active Steps: Time to get out and take that wonderful new profile for a spin to see what it can do.